- William Barr

 - I’m at a sprawling underground cafeteria that serves practically everything.
 I waste a lot of time looking at all the food presented on plates and figuring out what I’m going to eat.
 Some of the food moves along a conveyer belt.
 Some of the food is behind velvet ropes.
 It goes on and on.
 The food is nicely lit and looks good but I can’t find anything I want to pay for.
 The cafeteria is under the dorm where I live, where I share a room with three other girls who are much younger than me, whom I hate.
 They are mean and I never spend time in my room.
 They threaten to throw away my furniture.
 I find other places to sleep.

 - I’m away at college and I’m exploring the quad and town.
 I walk blocks in the wrong direction, then turn around and walk back but I don’t end up where I started, which confuses and scares me.
 I retrace my steps but I wind up someplace where I know I don’t belong.
 I try to blend in.
 I look around for cues.
-The stores and restaurant are unfamiliar.
+The stores and restaurants are unfamiliar.
 I’m late for class and don’t know where it is.
 I haven’t done the assignments and fear I will flunk and never graduate.
 I finally find my advisor’s office, but he’s not there.
 I tell anyone who will listen that the problem is I just don’t understand math.

 So these are just a recent few.
 I’ve always had stress dreams (being chased, running on all fours, etc.) But sometimes I also have fantastic flying dreams that I love.